 His composition Come Inside: A Midrash on Genesis 18:1 has been performed at several synagogues (follow this link for more information).

-Professionally, Bruce is a psychologist in private practice in South Burlington, Vermont.
-He is married to Judy Alexander, education director at Temple SInai, and they have five adult children.
+Professionally, Bruce is a psychologist in private practice specializing in couples therapy based in South Burlington, Vermont (though his sessions are by telehealth).
+He is married to Judy Alexander, retired education director at Temple Sinai, and they have five adult children and a wonderful bunch of grandchildren.
+Bruce is the author of several books–more information at his website.